 3.4 The matching of abutting cross-sections shall be required.

 3.5 This characteristic is similar to 2.2 above.
-A clear distance between abutting members of 3 mm is required.
+A 1.2 Rough surfaces are to be deburred and clear distance between abutting members of 3 mm is required.